Jailed US reporter in Russian court to appeal detention - KESQ

 Jailed American journalist Evan Gershkovich appeared in a Moscow court on Tuesday to appeal his detention on spying charges, part of a sweeping Kremlin crackdown on dissent amid the war in Ukraine.
 He and the U.S. government strenuously deny the allegations.

-Dozens of journalists crowded together to catch a glimpse of the Wall Street Journal reporter, who is the first U.S. correspondent since the Cold War to be detained in Russia on spying allegations.
-Gershkovich looked calm as he stood inside a glass cage.
-U.S. Ambassador Lynne Tracy was in the room.
+Journalists and supporters at the courthouse caught their first glimpse in weeks of the Wall Street Journal reporter, who is the first U.S. correspondent since the Cold War to be detained in Russia for alleged spying.

-Russia’s Federal Security Service detained the 31-year-old in Yekaterinburg in March and accused him of trying to obtain classified information about a Russian arms factory.
+Russia’s Federal Security Service detained the 31-year-old in Yekaterinburg on March 29 and accused him of trying to obtain classified information about a Russian arms factory.

-The Moscow City Court is considering a defense appeal of his detention on Tuesday.
+The Moscow City Court is set to consider a defense appeal of his detention on Tuesday.

 Gershkovich could face up to 20 years in prison if convicted.
 Russian lawyers have said past investigations into espionage cases took a year to 18 months, during which time he could have little contact with the outside world.